 5 Things Every Mom Must Tell Her Daughter Before She Gets Her First Period

-Signs of puberty are sudden spurt in growth, change in body shape, underarm and pubic hair growth.
+Signs of puberty are a sudden spurt in growth, change in body shape and underarm and pubic hair growth.
 The breasts also start developing around the age of 8 and 9 and she might have to start wearing beginner bras.
 Here are tips to help you choose the right starter bra for her.